jean-pepe/NONSENSE_generator/Design Document/SystemTest.md

 13. Given I'm a developer,
     When the system saves the new generated sentence and its morphology,
     Then it doesn't overwrite the previously saved ones.
 14. Given I'm a developer,
-    When
+    When the user doesn't insert his/her API key,
+    Then the system shows an error message.
 # System test report
 | n° AC |  Result | Comments |
 |-------|---------|----------|